K07H/nitrado-transfers-fix/README.md

 # Explanations

-- `EnableLogging` can be set to `False` if you don't want the mod to add lines in the `ShooterGame.log` file.
+- `FixTransfersDupes` can be set to `False` if you want to turn OFF the mod without uninstalling it.
-- `FixTransfersDupes` can be set to `False` if you want to turn OFF the mod.
+- `EnableLogging` can be set to `True` if you want the mod to add logging lines in the `ShooterGame.log` file.
+If set to `True`, only "player joined" and "amount of transfered items" events will be logged, but more things can be logged if you also set `LogAllEvents` to `True`.
+- `LogAllEvents` can be set to `True` if you want to add additional logging lines in the `ShooterGame.log` file.
+Has no effect if `EnableLogging` is not set to `True`.
+Setting this to `True` is not recommended unless for testing purposes.
+This will log all the operations made by the mod when a player receives a transfered item.
 - `FirstItemReceivedTimespan` is the amount of time in seconds the mod will wait for the first transfered item to be added to player's inventory.
-This is set to `60` seconds by default to allow for some flexibility.
-Minimum value is `5`, maximum value is `120`.
+You should not modify this value.
+Default value is `60` seconds, minimum value is `5`, maximum value is `180`.
 - `ReceivingItemsTimespan` is the amount of time in seconds the mod will check for duplicates when an item gets added to player's inventory.
-This is set to `60` seconds by default to allow for some flexibility.
-Minimum value is `5`, maximum value is `120`.
+You should not modify this value.
+Default value is `60` seconds, minimum value is `5`, maximum value is `180`.

+## About `FirstItemReceivedTimespan` and `ReceivingItemsTimespan`

+On a regular Nitrado server you should not modify the values of `FirstItemReceivedTimespan` and `ReceivingItemsTimespan`.<br>
+If some item duplication is still happening with this mod installed, it's probably because your Nitrado server is extremely slow at processing map travels, which is not normal.<br>
+If your Nitrado server is extremely slow at processing map travels you can try to increase `FirstItemReceivedTimespan` and `ReceivingItemsTimespan` values.<br>
-You can refer to the following picture if you want to understand how the timespan settings work.
+You can refer to the following picture if you want to understand how these two settings work.
 The picture shows what happens when a player spawns (after a map travel):
 ![https://i.imgur.com/3iXl8C2.png](https://i.imgur.com/3iXl8C2.png)

 # Loading in Ark Survival Ascended DevKit

-To load the mod in Ark Survival Ascended DevKit, simply copy the folder `NitradoTransfersFix` inside folder `[...]\Epic Games\ARKDevkit\Projects\ShooterGame\Mods`.
+To load the mod in ARK Survival Ascended DevKit, simply copy the folder `NitradoTransfersFix` inside folder `[...]\Epic Games\ARKDevkit\Projects\ShooterGame\Mods`.
 Then launch the DevKit, open the level of your choice (`TestMapArea` by default), and set `PrimalGameData_BP_NitradoTransfersFix` in the level's `Primal Game Data Override` setting (`World Settings` tab).